|

 branch for the search for supported COM interfaces on an object.
 This part of the Registry

-is usually updated by several Microsoft components, such as Internet Explorer, and this
+is usually updated by several Microsoft components, such as Internet Explorer, and my

 tool will also try to install several undocumented and popular interfaces here so